Reliability and Replication

 Given all these factors, our current basket of replicas contains the following 3 (2 hot, 1 cold) copies:

-ente's datacenters in EU
+Ente's datacenters in EU

 Protecting against deletion of data